jonlanglet/DTA/README.md

 This repository contains the code for Direct Telemetry Access.

+**The guides in this repository are in an early stage.**
+Feel free to contact me (Jonatan) if you run into issues while following these and I will help out best I can.

 See the sub-folders for details about setting up the various components.

 ## Components